 Debby Carty-Campbell, B.S.
 Management, MBA – Board Secretary

 Debby Carty-Campbell became a Camp To Belong-Georgia team member in 2007 and was on the founding board of Camp To Belong-Georgia.
 Since that time, she has acted as the secretary of the Board of Directors, assistant camp director, camp director and camp day captain.
-Debby served as a camp counselor for the first four camps and has been in leadership at camp ever since then.
+Debby is part of the counselor and volunteer recruiting for CTB-Georgia.
+She served as a camp counselor for the first four camps and has been in leadership at camp ever since then.
 She is passionate about CTB's mission and purpose.

 Traci Bensley - Executive Director